nextflow-io/nextflow/docs/config.rst

 ===================== =====================
 Name                  Description
 ===================== =====================
-name                  The name of the executor to be used e.g. ``local``, ``sge``, etc queueSize             The number of tasks the executor will handle in a parallel manner (default: ``100``). pollInterval          Determines how often a poll occurs to check for a process termination. dumpInterval          Determines how often the executor status is written in the application log file (default: ``5min``) queueStatInterval     Determines how often the queue status is fetched from the cluster system.
-This setting is used only by grid executors (default: ``1min``) exitReadTimeout       Determines how long the executor waits before return an error status when a process is terminated but the `exit` file does not exist or it is empty.
-This setting is used only by grid executors (default: ``90sec``)
+name                  The name of the executor to be used e.g. ``local``, ``sge``, etc. queueSize             The number of tasks the executor will handle in a parallel manner (default: ``100``). pollInterval          Determines how often a poll occurs to check for a process termination. dumpInterval          Determines how often the executor status is written in the application log file (default: ``5min``). queueStatInterval     Determines how often the queue status is fetched from the cluster system.
+This setting is used only by grid executors (default: ``1min``). exitReadTimeout       Determines how long the executor waits before return an error status when a process is terminated but the `exit` file does not exist or it is empty.
+This setting is used only by grid executors (default: ``90sec``). killBatchSize         Determines the number of jobs that can be `killed` in a single command execution (default: ``100``).
 ===================== =====================